 - Can my employee safely do their job in the workplace as is or do changes need to be made to increase their safety?

 - How likely is it that a hazardous condition or situation will result in an incident?

 - If an incident does occur, how serious would it be?

 What to do once Safety Hazards have been identified

 Once workplace dangers have been identified, it is important to take corrective action to reduce the risk related to the safety hazards.
 If injuries have occurred on the job before, it is important to investigate the incident and do everything possible to ensure that this workplace injury doesn’t happen again.
 Assessment of safety measures should be done regularly and whenever the physical layout of the workplace changes.
 If safety hazards can’t be eliminated, then controls must be implemented immediately to reduce risk to workers.

 Two of the most important controls that can help increase safety in the workplace are engineering and administrative controls.

-Engineering controls reduce risk by reducing or eliminating risk through physical means.
+Engineering controls decrease safety hazards by reducing or eliminating risk through physical means.
 Some examples of engineering controls are changing layout, using protective equipment, or installing protective components to the workplace.